Bira/octopus-carnival/projects/mm-4e.md

 - Z
   - [Zombie][187]

+And finally, we close out the book with a small post about the [Traits Appendix][188] in the Monster Manual.

 [1]: {{ "/2019/01/03/wir-mm-4e-intro.html" | relative_url }}
 [2]: {{ "/2019/01/04/aboleth.html" | relative_url }}
 [3]: {{ "/2019/01/08/more-aboleths.html" | relative_url }}